baiatulutata/wpUserGenders/README.md

 This plugin is open-source and can be freely modified and distributed.

 ## Author
-Developed by Your Name.
+Developed by Ionut Baldazar.
 Contributions and suggestions are welcome!